Visitor logs panel

 - A drop-down-list to specify which area is to be searched

-After entering your search criteria you start searching by clicking the search button.
+After entering your search criteria you start searching by selecting the search button.
 As a result you will be given a new list of visitor logs which meet the criteria.

 As a default the search will find matches for all criteria.
 But you can do more refined searches by selecting another area to search in via the drop-down-list toggle button.